Knastoron/SkribblioHelper/README.md

 # SkribblioHelper
-This program sorts Words for set conditions\n
+This program sorts Words for set conditions
 Possible condition is the length of the word and letters appearing in it. top left: input bottom left: output